TheMysticUnicorn/TheMysticUnicorn/README.md

 - 👀 I’m interested in Writing,Digital art,Science,and economics
 - 🌱 I’m currently working on a book series called the Unkowns
 - 💞️ I’m looking to for adivise on how to make my writing stronger
-- 📫 How to reach me ...
+- 📫 How to reach me: Comments and or email me on github

 <!---
 TheMysticUnicorn/TheMysticUnicorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.